MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab2_Ex1_DLP_policies.md

 1. Follow the prompt to allow the required permissions in Microsoft Entra ID, then you should see file inspection is **Active** in Microsoft Defender for Cloud Apps.

-1. Sign out of the MOD Administrator account by selecting the **MA** icon in the top right, select **Sign out**, then close your browser window.
+1. Close the InPrivate window.

 File inspection is now enabled in Defender, allowing file policies to scan for sensitive content.